What if it Rains on Your Wedding Day?

 A rained-out ceremony is one thing, but even more painful is when a ceremony is moved inside an hour or two before the scheduled start time, and then it turns out that the weather has subsequently cleared up, and it could have taken place outside after all.

 An excellent example is Southern Oaks Plantation.
 I've photographed dozens of weddings at this popular venue, but only one single time was a ceremony moved indoors due to rain, which I attribute largely to the fact that they have a lot of experience combined with a large staff that can be called into action to set up the ballroom for ceremony seating if needed.
 Because of this, the decision to move inside can be deferred until the last possible moment if it looks like the weather might clear in time.

 Separate Outdoor Ceremony Location

 In some instances, you may be planning to have your ceremony in a park or other outdoor location that is completely separate and independent from your reception venue.
 For instance, a ceremony in Jackson Square, and a reception at one of the many great venues in the French Quarter.
 This can be a bit trickier to plan for.
 The ideal solution is to make contingency arrangements with your reception venue if they have a separate suitable space for a ceremony.
 If there's not a separate space, it may be trickier for them to accommodate a ceremony while also being able to quickly flip the space for the reception immediately afterward, but that still might be your best or only option.

-But definitely address all this well beforehand.
+But you should definitely address all this well beforehand.
 The last thing a couple wants to have to deal with on the morning of their wedding is to be scrambling around on a last-minute hunt for an alternate ceremony location.

 Embrace the Rain